 There are no major or minor area requirements for the master’s degree.
 However, no degree can be awarded for the accumulation of credits without a planned and approved Program of Study.
 Courses for the degree are expected to be concentrated in the student’s field of interest and related areas to produce a well-developed and coherent program.
-Requirements for the master’s degree must be completed within a period of five calendar years.
+Requirements for the master’s degree must be completed within five calendar years.
 Students must take at least four-fifths of the credits required for the degree at the University of Rhode Island.
 Some departments offer both a thesis and a nonthesis option, while others offer only one plan.
-The general requirements for these options follow.
+The general requirements are as follows:

 Students should refer to the specific program requirements for professional degrees and consult with the appropriate dean or director.

-Qualifying Examination.
-This examination is intended to assess a student’s potential to perform satisfactorily at the doctoral level.
+- The qualifying examination assesses a student’s potential to perform at the doctoral level.
 A student without a master’s degree who is accepted into a doctoral program is expected to take a qualifying examination, usually after 24-30 credits have been completed.
 A student who holds a master’s degree in the same or a closely related field is normally not required to take the examination.
 If an examination is required, it will be stipulated at the time of admission.

-Comprehensive Examination.
-Each doctoral student will take comprehensive examinations at or near but not later than 12 months after completion of the formal courses stipulated in the Program of Study.
+- The comprehensive examination will be taken no later than 12 months after completion of the formal courses stipulated in the Program of Study.
 The examination is designed to assess the student’s intellectual capacity and adequacy of training for scholarly research.
-The comprehensive examination consists of two parts: written and oral.
+The comprehensive examination has written and oral components.
 The student, with the approval of his or her program committee, applies to the Graduate School to take the examination.
-The oral examination committee includes the student’s committee and one additional graduate faculty member nominated by the major professor in consultation with the student, and formally appointed by the Dean of the Graduate School.
+The oral examination committee includes the student’s committee and one additional graduate faculty member nominated by the major professor in consultation with the student and formally appointed by the Dean of the Graduate School.
 The student’s major professor arranges for and chairs the examination.
 Unanimous approval by the examining committee is required for the passing of the comprehensive examination.
-A student whose performance fails to receive unanimous approval of either examining committee may, with the committee’s recommendation and the approval of the Dean of the Graduate School, be permitted one re- examination in the part or parts failed, to be taken no sooner than 10 weeks and no later than one year after the initial examinations.
+A student whose performance fails to receive unanimous approval of either examining committee may, with the committee’s recommendation and the approval of the dean of the Graduate School, be permitted one re- examination in the part or parts failed, to be taken no sooner than 10 weeks and no later than one year after the initial examinations.

-Final Oral Examination.
-This examination is a defense of the dissertation and is open to all members of the faculty and, generally, to all students.
-The examination, usually two hours long, is conducted by an examining committee comprised of the student’s program committee and two additional graduate faculty members appointed by the Dean of the Graduate School.
-One of the appointed members will be designated by the Dean to chair the examination.
+- The final oral examination is a defense of the dissertation and is open to all members of the faculty and, generally, to all students.
+The examination, usually two hours long, is conducted by an examining committee comprised of the student’s program committee and two additional graduate faculty members appointed by the dean of the Graduate School.
+One of the appointed members will be designated by the dean to chair the examination.
 Unanimous approval of the examining committee is required for passing.
-If the student does not perform satisfactorily, the committee may recommend to the Dean of the Graduate School that the student take one re-examination under stated conditions.
+If the student does not perform satisfactorily, the committee may recommend to the dean of the Graduate School that the student take one re-examination.